viktoriaslp/100DaysOfSwiftUI/README.md

 # 100 Days of SwiftUI 💻🍎

-This repository contains my progress through the [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson.
+This repository tracks my journey through the [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson, where I applied what I learned by building over 20 small apps and challenges.

 Each folder is a standalone project or challenge that focuses on a set of SwiftUI concepts.
-My goal is to build a solid iOS development foundation while learning by doing.
+It reflects the foundation I’ve built throughout this course.

+## 🛠️ Tech & Tools Used

+- **Languages:** Swift
+- **Frameworks:** SwiftUI, Combine, SwiftData, Core Image, MapKit, UserNotifications, CoreML
+- **Key iOS Topics:** State management, NavigationStack, TabView, gestures, accessibility, timers, animations, layout and geometry
+- **Persistence & Networking:** SwiftData, AppStorage, Codable, JSON, URLSession
+- **Tools:** Xcode, Git, GitHub, CreateML

 ---